andikatjacobdennis/T-SQL/docs/002_Getting_Started.md

 - Oven temperatures → Time-Series (InfluxDB)
 - Sales reports → Data Warehouse (BigQuery)

-Here's the updated version with usage notes and descriptions for each data type:

 ## Data Types in T-SQL

 ### 1. Exact Numeric Data Types